aeharding/metar-taf-parser/README.md

 ### Higher level parsing: The Forecast abstraction

 TAF reports are a little funky...
-FM, BECMG, PROB, etc. You may find the `Forecast` abstraction more helpful.
+FM, BECMG, PROB, weird validity periods, etc. You may find the higher level `Forecast` abstraction more helpful.

+⚠️ **Important:** The `Forecast` abstraction makes some assumptions in order to make it easier to consume the TAF.
+If you want different behavior, you may want to use the lower level `parseTAF` function directly (see above).
+Below are some of the assumptions the `Forecast` API makes:

+1. The `validity` object found from `parseTAF`'s `trends[]` is too low level, so it is removed.
+Instead, you will find `start` and `end` on the base `Forecast` object.
+The end of a `FM` and `BECMG` group is derived from the start of the next `FM`/`BECMG` trend, or the end of the report validity if the last.

+    Additionally, there is a property, `by`, on `BECMG` trends for when conditions are expected to finish transitioning.
+You will need to type guard `type = BECMG` to access this property.

+    ```ts
+    const firstForecast = report.forecast[1];
+    if (firstForecast.type === WeatherChangeType.BECMG) {
+      // Can now access `by`
+      console.log(firstForecast.by);
+    }
+    ```

+2.  `BECMG` trends are hydrated with the context of previous trends.
+For example, if:

+        TAF SBBR 221500Z 2218/2318 15008KT 9999 FEW045
+          BECMG 2308/2310 09002KT

+    Then the `BECMG` group will also have visibility and clouds from previously found conditions, with updated winds.

 #### `parseTAFAsForecast`

-Returns a more normalized TAF report.
-Most notably: while the `parseTAF` function returns initial weather conditions on the base of the returned result (and further conditions on `trends[]`), the `parseTAFAsForecast` function returns the initial weather conditions as the first element of the `forecast[]` property, followed by subsequent trends.
-This makes it much easier to iterate though.
+Returns a more normalized TAF report than `parseTAF`.
+Most notably: while the `parseTAF` function returns initial weather conditions on the base of the returned result (and further conditions on `trends[]`), the `parseTAFAsForecast` function returns the initial weather conditions as the first element of the `forecast[]` property (with `type = undefined`), followed by subsequent trends.
+(For more, please see the above about the forecast abstraction.)
+This makes it much easier to render a UI similar to the [aviationweather.gov](https://www.aviationweather.gov/taf/data?ids=SBPJ&format=decoded&metars=off&layout=on) TAF decoder.

 ```ts
 import { parseTAFAsForecast } from "metar-taf-parser";